Settings and Functions I First Mastered When Starting to Use Claude Code

 Auto-update channel: stable (version setting for auto-updates)

-Introduction - Claude Code global settings (settings.json)
+Getting started - Claude Code global settings (settings.json)

-• ~/.claude/settings.json shared across all projects
+• ~/.claude/settings.json common across all projects

-• .claude/settings.json project-specific (create as needed)
+• .claude/settings.json per project (create when needed)

-Below is what I set up initially.
+Below is what I initially set up:

 settings.json